Critic: Huw Jones

 “Weezer’s unpardonable decline into soulless streamlined pop-rock continues with Raditude”

 Maybe it’s the contrarian in me pulling the strings, but I’ve got to ask.
 What’s wrong with streamlined pop rock?
 I’m assuming you mean that it’s inferior to its counterpart, cumbersome rock that no one listens to.
-Remind me why exactly that’s good music, Huw.
+Remind me again why that’s better music, Huw, even if it’s got so much soul?

 “This terribly titled and woefully written record consists of odes to partying, romance, and girls who “got hot”